Essay About Camping: Top 5 Examples Plus Writing Prompts

 “We chose an area on top of a hill.
 The creek was about 75 yards away down hill.
 We were a bit close to trees, but they did not appear to be dead and no storms seemed to be in the area.
 Our location was right in the sun which was nice on a chilly day.
 Our tent also was pitched on soft grass which would of made for a bit more comfortable of a sleep.”

-Short and straight to the point, Bergman describes the lessons she taught her class when they went on a camping trip.
+This camping essay is short and straight to the point.
+Bergman describes the lessons she taught her class when they went on a camping trip.
 She talks about the location they camped out at, the equipment they brought with them, and most importantly, the lessons she was able to teach her students, both academic and formative.
 She notes that it is good that children learn these life skills from a young age to prepare them for the future better.

 Camping is a relaxing pastime but also necessitates a different mindset as you plan the practicalities of your venture, from pitching your tent to choosing a suitable area for cooking and washing.
 That is what many people find enjoyable about camping.
 It makes us engage with our environment differently.